-Parameters5
+Parameters3

-The numerical components of an AI model, such as weights (2.1.27) and biases, that are learned from data during training (2.1.24) and determine how the model processes inputs to generate outputs.
+The [internal variables] of an AI model, such as weights ), that are learned from data during training (2.1.25) and determine how the model processes inputs to generate outputs.

-NB: ‘bias’ here is a mathematical term that is unrelated to bias in terms of systematic differences in treatment of stakeholders.
-See ‘Bias’(2.3.2) for contrast.
+Poisoning Attack

+A poisoning attack in AI refers to a cyberattack where malicious actors intentionally corrupt the training data of an Artificial Intelligence or Machine Learning model in order to manipulate its prediction, decisions, or overall behavior.
+The attacker inserts false, misleading, or manipulated data or data distributions into the training dataset, often mixing it with legitimate data to evade detection, which harms the accuracy, reliability and integrity of the model’s outputs.

 Prediction3

-The Primary output of an AI system when provided with input data or information.
+The [p]rimary output of an AI system when provided with input data or information.
 Predictions can be followed by additional outputs, such as recommendations, decisions and actions, and does not necessarily refer to predicting something in the future.
 Rather, predictions can refer to various kinds of data analysis or production applied to new data or historical data (e.g., translating text, creating synthetic images).

 Pre-training5

-A stage in developing a General-Purpose AI model (2.2.8) in which models learn patterns from large amounts of data.
-The most compute-intensive (2.1.7) stage of model development.
+A stage in developing an AI system in which models learn patterns from large amounts of data.
+The most compute-intensive (2.1.8) stage of model development.

-Target Operational Domain (TOD)4

-Real-world conditions that an automated driving system may experience during its deployment; the area where the automated driving system will be deployed and may have conditions outside of the operational design domain of the automated driving system.

 Training1,11

 An iterative process to optimize a machine learning model’s input and output behavior on a given training dataset with the intention to improve its quality (e.g., accuracy, robustness, generalization capability, run time).